 Ripley's Aquarium of the Smokies in Gatlinburg, Tennessee

 At this branch of Ripley's Aquarium in the Smoky Mountains, kids can watch penguins, hold a horseshoe crab, and touch a jellyfish.
 You can also view sharks from inside an underwater tunnel, through which runs a moving sidewalk conveyor and a walking path.

 An independent not-for-profit marine research organization, Mote Marine Laboratory & Aquarium exhibits more than 100 marine species with a focus on local Florida marine life.
 Families can see sharks, manatees, dolphins, sea turtles, seahorses, rays, skates and many kinds of invertebrates.

 06 of 10

-Chicago's most poplar attraction, the Shedd Aquarium contains over 25,000 fish and is home to a huge array of sea life, from starfish to sharks.
+Chicago's most popular attraction, the Shedd Aquarium contains over 25,000 fish and is home to a huge array of sea life, from starfish to sharks.
 Plan to spend time exploring the Abbott Oceanarium, which houses the largest collection of marine mammals in the world, including Pacific white-sided dolphins, belugas, sea otters, California sea lions, and penguins.

 07 of 10

-The National Aquarium is home to more than than 17,000 animals representing over 750 species.
+The National Aquarium is home to more than 17,000 animals representing over 750 species.
 Exhibits include the Upland Tropical Rain Forest, a multiple-story Atlantic Coral Reef, an open ocean shark tank, the award-winning Australia: Wild Extremes, and a marine mammal pavilion that houses bottlenose dolphins.

 08 of 10